F-one-1/vue-virtual-list-observer/README.md

 [codeSandBox](https://codesandbox.io/s/xenodochial-rain-ujg47n)

 > newest demo checked by git clone and yarn && yarn dev
->

 ```
 npm install vue-virtual-list-observer
 ```

 or

-There is no overflow: Auto | scroll defined inside this component, which is controlled by the external parent element, so that you can better customize the progress bar style and so on.
-But at the same time, the component cannot spontaneously obtain the attributes of rolling elements, such as scrolltop, so you need to obtain the ref rolling component instance and pass it to

 ```
 yarn add vue-virtual-list-observer